bfmkr/portfolio/Python Demo.md

   \end{align}
 </div>

-Technically speaking, the difference in spread of citations suggests also that highlighted papers are not a good representative sample of the full dataset.
+Technically speaking, the difference in spread of citations demonstrates that highlighted papers are not a good representative sample of the full dataset.
 To be more precise, highlighted papers account for 264/4473 = 5.9% of all published research papers in 2019, while their share of the total number of citations is greater than this at 13.9%.
 We can therefore broadly say that Editor's Suggestion is a successful feature, because highlighted papers in aggregate account for more than their share of citations.